Qian Xuesen: Career in the United States

 Shortly after his wedding, Qian returned to America to take up a teaching position at MIT.
 Jiang Ying would join him in December 1947.
 In 1949, with the recommendation of von Kármán, Qian became a Robert H. Goddard Professor of Jet Propulsion at Caltech.
+He was also appointed the first director of the Daniel and Florence Guggenheim Jet Propulsion Center at Caltech.

 In 1947, Qian was granted a permanent resident permit, and in 1949, he applied for naturalization, although he could not obtain citizenship.
-Except for the memories of a few individuals, there is no other official proof indicating that Qian had tried to apply for naturalization.
 Years later, his wife Jiang Ying said in an interview with Phoenix Television that Qian did not apply for naturalization at all.

 Detention

-By the early 1940s, US Army Intelligence was already aware of allegations that Qian was a communist, but his security clearance was not suspended until prior to the Korean War.
-Suddenly, on June 6, 1950, his security clearance was revoked and Qian was questioned by the FBI.
-Two weeks later, Qian announced that he would be resigning from Caltech and returning to mainland China, which, by then, was effectively governed by the Chinese Communist Party led by Mao Zedong.
+By the early 1940s, U.S. Army Intelligence was already aware of allegations that Qian was a communist, but his security clearance was not suspended until prior to the Korean War.
+On June 6, 1950, the Army abruptly revoked Qian's security clearance, and he was questioned by the FBI.
+Despite support from his colleagues and no proof of the allegations, he received a deferred deportation order from the Immigration and Naturalization Service, and for the following five years, he and his family were subjected to partial house arrest and government surveillance intended to undermine his technical expertise.
+Two weeks later, Qian announced that he would resign from Caltech.

-In August, Qian had a conversation on the subject with the then Under Secretary of the Navy Dan A. Kimball, whom Qian knew on a personal basis.
-After Qian told him of the allegations, Kimball responded, "Hell, I don't think you're a communist", at which point Qian indicated that he still intended to leave the country, saying, "I'm Chinese.
-I don't want to build weapons to kill my countrymen.
-It's that simple."
-Kimball then said, "I won't let you out of the country."

-After the firm in charge of arranging Qian's move back to mainland China tipped off U.S. Customs that some of the papers encountered among his possessions were marked "Secret" or "Confidential," U.S. officials seized them from a Pasadena warehouse.
-The U.S. Immigration and Naturalization Service issued a warrant for Qian's arrest on August 25.
-Qian claimed that the security-stamped documents were mostly written by himself and had outdated classifications, adding that, "There were some drawings and logarithm tables, etc., which someone might have mistaken for codes."
-Included in the material was a scrapbook with news clippings about the trials of those charged with atomic espionage, such as Klaus Fuchs.
-Subsequent examination of the documents showed they contained no classified material.